Anirudh-Kakarlapudi/team-coombs/README.md

 # Contribution
-* see [contributors](https://github.com/dsp-uga/team-coombs/blob/master/CONTRIBUTORS.md) file for more details
+* See [Contributors](https://github.com/dsp-uga/team-coombs/blob/master/CONTRIBUTORS.md) file for more details

 # License
 This Project is under the MIT License.
-For more details visit License file here: https://github.com/dsp-uga/team-coombs/blob/master/LICENSE
+For more details visit [License](https://github.com/dsp-uga/team-coombs/blob/master/LICENSE) file.